artificial-intelligence-class/artificial-intelligence-class.github.io/index.md

 -->

 <div class="alert alert-danger" markdown="1">
-To register for CIS 4210/5210 you should sign yourself up for the [CIS Waitlist System](https://forms.cis.upenn.edu/waitlist/index.php) when it opens on April 30th.
+To register for CIS 4210/5210 you should sign yourself up for the [CIS Waitlist System](https://forms.cis.upenn.edu/waitlist/index.php) when it opens around April 30th.
 Registration isn't available during advance registration, and you don't need to request permission of the instructor.

 After you've added yourself to the waitlist, you'll get assigned a category based on your degree and how many years you have left at Penn.
+I have increased the enrollment to allow 400 students in the class, so hopefully there will be enough room for everyone who is interested!
 </div>

 <!--